lfe-mug/lmug-nova/README.md

 to prepare data for different middleware further down the chain.

-To keep things simple during the initial implementation of the inet http lmug adaptor, the only ``new-data`` that is supported are of the following
+To keep things simple during the initial implementation of the inet http lmug adaptor, the only ``new-data`` that is supported has the following
-forms:
+form:

 ```lisp
 `(#(response #(response